-The Senate Bill, CS/SB 1946 is up in Senate Community Affairs on Tuesday.
-The bill has one technical amendment filed to it as of the writing of this report.
+CS SB 1946 passed Senate Community Affairs on Tuesday.
+The bill had one technical amendment filed to it as of the writing of this report.
+The bill is now a CS/CS for Senate Bill 1946 and is attached for your convenience.
+MIAF has a meeting to discuss the bill with the sponsor again this week.

-The House Bill, CS/HB 1515 had a committee reference removed.
-The bill only has House State Affairs to go before it is ready for the full House floor.
+The House Bill, CS/HB 1515 had a committee reference removed and is now scheduled to be heard in the